 Well, OK, a planetoid, but it's still something big and unusual.

-the US direct-to-home market.
-VOOM, owned by Cablevision, comes
+in the US direct-to-home market.
+VOOM, owned by Cablevision,

-late to the game but hopes to find a successful niche in offering
+comes late to the game but hopes to find a successful

 on this subscriber